The Naboo Swamp

 JAR JAR’S ORIGINAL INTRODUCTION

-Jar Jar’s introduction was originally a little more elaborate than we saw on the screen.
-In the theatrical version of Episode I, Jar Jar just sort of appears in the midst of all the confusion, grabbing on to Qui-Gon as he passes by.
-According to the Episode I Illustrated Screenplay, however, Jar Jar is enjoying a nice morning meal before all the ruckuss.
-This is further supported by his small speech to Padmé later on aboard the Queen’s ship when he tells her about how his day “…starten out pitty okeyday witda brisky morning munchen.”
+Jar Jar was originally given a more elaborate and expanded introduction.
+In the theatrical version of Episode I, Jar Jar just appears in the midst of the confusion of the Naboo invasion, grabbing on to Qui-Gon as he passes by in a panic.
+According to the Episode I Illustrated Screenplay, Jar Jar is enjoying a nice morning meal before all the ruckus began.
+This is further supported by his small speech to Padmé aboard the Queen’s ship when he tells her about how his day “…starten out pitty okeyday witda brisky morning munchen.”

 Here’s the passage from the Illustrated Screenplay: